What Indoor Team Building Activities Actually Engage a Whole Team?

 The Physical Challenge (Week 2)

 Same day and time as week 1Run a Marshmallow Tower Challenge.
-This requires 15 minutes of prep (buy supplies) and 20 minutes of activity time.
-Apply Room Reset principle #1: clear a large table or push desks to walls so each team has a build station.
-Set a visible 18-minute timer on a screen.
-The tension of a countdown timer transforms a craft project into an event.
-Take photos of the towers — they'll live in your team channel for weeks.
+15 minutes of prep, 20 minutes of chaos.
+Apply Room Reset #1: clear a table or push desks to walls so each team has a build station.
+Put a visible 18-minute timer on screen — the countdown turns a craft project into an event.
+Photograph the towers; they'll haunt your team channel for weeks.

-🏗️ Marshmallow Tower Challenge — [Day] at [Time] 20 spaghetti sticks.
-1 yard of tape.
-1 yard of string.
-1 marshmallow.
+Marshmallow Tower Challenge — [Day] at [Time] 20 spaghetti sticks, 1 yard tape, 1 yard string, 1 marshmallow.
 Build the tallest freestanding tower with the marshmallow on top.
 18 minutes.
 Teams of 4.
-Current record to beat: [height] (set by [previous winners or 'TBD']).
-Meet in [room].
+Record to beat: [height] (set by [previous winners] or TBD — could be you).
+[Room].
 Supplies provided.
+Bragging rights included.

 The marshmallow always goes on last — teams that test early build better structures.
 Don't tell them this.
 Let them discover it.